zeek/zeek-docs/doc/script-reference/autogenerated-file-analyzer-index.rst

    in an X.509 certificate or in an OCSP reply.

-   :f: The file.
+   :param f: The file.

-   :version: the version of the protocol to which the SCT conforms.
+   :param version: the version of the protocol to which the SCT conforms.
 Always
             should be 0 (representing version 1)

-   :logid: 32 bit key id
+   :param logid: 32 bit key id

-   :timestamp: the NTP Time when the entry was logged measured since
+   :param timestamp: the NTP Time when the entry was logged measured since
               the epoch, ignoring leap seconds, in milliseconds.

-   :signature_and_hashalgorithm: signature and hash algorithm used for the
+   :param signature_and_hashalgorithm: signature and hash algorithm used for the
                                 digitally_signed struct

-   :signature: signature part of the digitally_signed struct
+   :param signature: signature part of the digitally_signed struct

    .. zeek:see:: ssl_extension_signed_certificate_timestamp x509_extension x509_ext_basic_constraints
                 x509_parse x509_verify x509_ext_subject_alternative_name